EricssonResearch/spindump/Library.md

     spindump_analyze_uninitialize(analyzer);

-That's the basic usage of the analyzer, using the built-in functions of looking at TCP, QUIC, ICMP, UDP, and DNS connections and their roundtrips.
+That's the basic usage of the analyzer, using the built-in functions of looking at TCP, QUIC, ICMP, UDP, DNS, and SCTP connections and their roundtrips.

 The software does not communicate the results in any fashion at this point; any use of the collected information about connections would be up to the program that calls the analyzer; the information is merely collected in an in-memory data structure about current connections.
 A simple use of the collected information would be to store the data for later statistical analysis, or to summarize in in some fashion, e.g., by looking at average round-trip times to popular destinations.